ambossIconambossIcon

 Anthropometric indices

-• Formula: (maximum breadth of skull / maximum length of skull) × 100
+• Formula: (maximum breadth of skull/maximum length of skull) × 100

 • Classification

-• Mesaticephalic (75–79.9): Europeans, Chinese, Indian
+• Mesocephalic (75–79.9): European, Chinese, Indian

 • Brachycephalic (80–85): Japanese